 True Stories from Hurricane Harvey: Hospital Emergency Management for Severe Weather

 The impact of Hurricane Harvey is still being felt in Texas and Louisiana, months after it made first US landfall on August 25.
 With wind gusts as high as 130 mph and record-breaking rain, the devastation of this Category 4 storm put disaster preparedness plans to the test in Houston and surrounding communities.
-LiveProcess event logs demonstrate how area hospitals successfully maintained continuity of operations under these conditions.
+LiveProcess event logs demonstrate how area hospitals successfully maintained continuity of operations under these conditions from virtual hospital command centers.
 For the sake of privacy, we can’t share their individual stories or use their actual names.
 This composite account reflects actual events in hospitals affected by the storm and the measures they took to ensure safety and appropriate care.

 Providing adequate hospital staffing